Blog General

 It’s challenging to reach users that will download and install your app.
 It’s even more challenging to get them to see value and use it frequently.
 21% of apps are used only once during the first 6 months.1 3 out of 10 apps are uninstalled in the first 30 days.2

 Clearly, uninstalls are a huge problem for most apps.
 It’s expensive to retain users and even more expensive to acquire new ones.
-It’s no wonder that uninstall tracking is an important metric for brands.
+It’s no wonder that uninstall tracking is an important customer engagement metric for brands.

 Making Apps Sticky